 The concept underlying the definition of the reporting entity is that elected officials are accountable to their constituents for their actions.
 The reporting entity's financial statements should allow users to distinguish between the primary government (the County) and its component units.
 However, some component units, because of the closeness of their relationships with the County, should be blended as though they are part of the County.
-As required by generally accepted accounting principles, the financial reporting entity consists of: (1) the primary government (the County), (2) organizations for which the County is financially accountable, and (3) other organizations for which the County is financial statements to be misleading or incomplete.
+As required by generally accepted accounting principles, the financial reporting entity consists of: (1) the primary government (the County), (2) organizations for which the County is financially accountable, and (3) other organizations for which the nature and significance of their relationship with the County are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
 The County is financially accountable if it appoints a voting majority of the organization's governing body and (a) it is able to impose its will on that organization or (b) there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on, the County.